Sandman: 24 Hour Diner: Release

 A teaser trailer was released on May 16, 2017, featuring the song "Dream Baby Dream" by Suicide.
 Posters and marketing for the film began appearing around the city of Toronto in May 2017.

 The film premiered on June 26, 2017 at The Royal Cinema in Toronto, Ontario.
 Attendees of the screening were given original posters and souvenirs from the event.
 The film was released for free online worldwide on June 27.
 It also screened along with a Q+A panel at Fan Expo Canada in 2017.

 The film has been translated into Spanish, Portuguese, and Turkish by fans.

 Neil Gaiman has viewed the film, saying it was "well done".

 Cheryl Eddy of io9 writes, "Even with the success of American Gods, we still may never get a Sandman movie, or even a TV series.
-But Neil Gaiman diehards need not despair completely, because there’s a new fan film that pays impressively exacting tribute to one of Sandman’s most brutal installments."
+But Neil Gaiman diehards need not despair completely, because there's a new fan film that pays impressively exacting tribute to one of Sandmans most brutal installments."

 H. Perry Horton of Film School Rejects commented saying that the creators "have nailed the tone, atmosphere, and emotional space of the narrative, and bring it to life with frightening legitimacy." and "while Hollywood is busy dropping the ball, independent filmmakers like Henderson and Brown are there to pick it up and run it into the endzone.
-This might not be canon, but it’s still spectacular."
+This might not be canon, but it's still spectacular."